buermarc/sawytab/README.md

 arguments.

 Different tools like [swayr](https://git.sr.ht/~tsdh/swayr) already implement this behaviour, but I discovered it too late.
-If you search for a tool swayr provides way more features, but it requires a running daemon.
+If you search for a tool, [swayr](https://git.sr.ht/~tsdh/swayr) provides way more features, but it requires a running daemon.

 ## Installation